kserve/modelmesh-serving/docs/predictors/run-inference.md

 ## Inference using REST

 > **Note**: The [REST proxy](https://github.com/kserve/rest-proxy) is currently in an alpha state and may still have issues with certain usage scenarios.
 When the use case is more performance or resource intensive, consider disabling the REST proxy (it is enabled by default), and using gRPC instead.
 With the REST proxy enabled, an extra container is deployed in each serving runtime pod which increases resource usage and inference request performance is reduced.
-See [Configuration](../configuration/README.md) for how to disable/enable the REST inferencing endpoint for ModelMesh ServingRuntimes.
+See [Configuration](../configuration/README.md) for how to disable/enable the REST inferencing endpoint for ModelMesh `ServingRuntime`s.

 By default, REST requests will go through the `modelmesh-serving` service using port `8008`.